What does it take for someone to go from a lottery millionaire to a bank robber?

 Jim no longer had the money to pay for his addiction and he started experiencing severe withdrawal symptoms.
 He was in pain and he got any street drug he could find in order to get relief.

 At wit’s end, Jim was eager to do anything for money.
 This is when he got the idea to rob a bank.

-He was pissed off at the world, addicted and living in a garage.
-In Jim’s perspective, things couldn’t get any worse.
+He was pissed off at the world, addicted, and living in a garage.
+From Jim’s perspective, things couldn’t get any worse.
 Jim believed that stealing money from a bank wasn’t like robbing an innocent person.
 Nobody would suffer but a major corporation.

 His first bank robbery occurred when Jim Hayes was 55.
 Armed with a mask and a stuffed pillow under his shirt, Jim went to a Montecito Bank & Trust branch in Carpinteria.
 In a few minutes, he was back in his car with 3,300 dollars handed over by a cashier.